Eelbrain/Alice/README.md

 In order to create predictors used in the analysis (and for some plots in the figures), execute the scripts in the `predictors` directory (see [Subdirectories](#subdirectories) below).

 All TRFs used in the different figures can be computed and saved using the scripts in the `analysis` directory.
 However, this may require substantial computing time.
 To get started faster, the TRFs can also be downloaded from the data repository ([TRFs.zip](https://drum.lib.umd.edu/bitstreams/c46d0bfe-3ca9-496d-b248-8f39d6772b61/download)).
 Just move the downloaded `TRFs` folder into the `~/Data/Alice` directory, i.e., as `~/Data/Alice/TRFs`.

+> [!NOTE]
+> Replicability: Due to numerical issues, results can differ slightly between different operating systems and hardware used.
+> Similarly, implementation changes (e.g., optimization) can affect results, even if the underlying algorithms are mathematically equivalent.
+> Changes in the boosting implementation are noted in the Eelbrain [Version History](https://eelbrain.readthedocs.io/en/stable/changes.html#major-changes).

 ## Notebooks